yanir26/Parallel-and-distributed-processing-of-big-data/README.md

 In this project we will use map reduce to analyze big data in parallel and distributed systems with erlang.

-Thia program analyze big data from dblp.com and create tree of the pratners for the author that the user vote.
+This program analyze big data from dblp.com and create tree of the pratners for the author that the user vote.

 Link for Youtube video: www....